 (Note: AC PDFs may not be current.
 Check with FAA.gov for latest versions.

-William is a FAA certified flight instructor (CFI) and can provide Part 61 flight instruction in single engine land airplanes (including tail-wheel).
-In layman’s terms; William can take you from 0-100 when it comes to getting your private pilot’s license!
+William is a FAA certified flight instructor who can provide Part 61 flight instruction in single engine and multi-engine land airplanes (CFI / MEI).
+William can take you from 0-100 when it comes to getting your private pilot’s license as well as advanced training in tailwheel, complex, and multi-engine airplanes.
 William can work with you regardless of your technical background.
 Don’t know anything about planes?
 No problem!
 Many people don’t when they first start out.
 Head over to the contact page if you have more questions or are interested in leaning to fly!

 William is currently an online student at Liberty University where he is pursuing a BS in Aviation.
 He is about 90% done with this degree.
-When he is not training new pilots or studying, William is working on adding his instrument instructor certification (CFII) and multi-engine class rating to his piloting repertoire.
+When he is not training new pilots or studying, William is working on adding his instrument instructor certification (CFII) to his piloting repertoire.

 FAA (FARs, AIM, PHAK, ACS, PTS)

 CFI Notebook.net (FOI Quick Reference)